Subject Lead = Mrs Holmes

 Meet the end of key stage expectations outlined in the National curriculum for Art and design.

-Subject Lead = Mrs Williams
+Subject Lead = Mrs West

 What Computing looks like at St Augustine's